 Road to Home's mission is to focus on animals in need and to provide support to local rescues and shelters.
 We are a 501(c)(3) and 100% non-profit.
 Every penny that we raise goes directly towards animals in need.

 As a nonprofit organization, we are comprised entirely of volunteers who dedicate themselves to being a voice for the voiceless.
 We will never turn our backs on an animal in need.
 Our goal is to rescue, rehabilitate, and rehome the dogs and cats who need us most.

-In the four years since Road to Home Rescue Support was started, we have helped rescue and rehome over 450 dogs and cats.
+In the five years since Road to Home Rescue Support was started, we have helped rescue and rehome over 900 dogs and cats.
 We have a thorough application process that ensures all of our animals go to safe, loving forever homes with the families they were always meant to have.

 We cannot do what we do without your help and support.
 Please consider contributing to our fight to save lives by donating, volunteering, fostering, adopting, or networking our pets.
 Together, we can make a difference!

 Road to Home Rescue was started by Elyse Giurco and Jackie Bondanza in 2013 to help animals find their road to home.
 After years of working with local shelters and rescues, they decide to start their own rescue, which, since, has helped rescue and rehome over 450 dogs and cats!